-21. One final remark may be made.
+- 20. One final remark may be made.
 The Respondent has invoked the concept of "judicial economy" when advocating a dismissal of the case in the preliminary phase.
-It has warned of proceedings on the merits which will be lengthy, arduous and extremely complicated and added that

-"such a difficult and lengthy procedure would ... be wholly without purpose if in the end the Court concludes that Libya must comply with the Council's decisions and surrender the two accused persons for trial in the United States or the United Kingdom ...
-It is clearly within the power of the Court to avoid unnecessary examination of immaterial and more difficult legal and factual issues."
-(Preliminary Objections of the United States of America, pp. 112-113.)

-It cannot be excluded that this might be the case indeed, although this is by no means certain as it was in the Northern Cameroons case.

-22. Judicial economy however may go to the detriment of judicial propriety which asks for a careful weighing of the interests of all parties to the dispute.
+It has warned of proceedings on the merits which make it necessary for the Court to address complex issues of fact and added that the case should be disposed of at the preliminary phase because the Council resolutions would have rendered it without object.
+It cannot be excluded that this might be the case indeed, although this is by no means certain as it was in the Northern Cameroons case. - 21.
+Judicial economy however may go to the detriment of judicial propriety which asks for a careful weighing of the interests of all parties to the dispute.
 In this respect it is worthwhile to recall what Judge Read said in his dissenting opinion in the Anglo-Iranian Oil Co. case: